hereon-GEMS/Cont2SAS/docu/general/workflow.md

 # Workflow

+The workflow of `Cont2SAS` can be divided into four steps:

 1. mesh generation
 2. SLD assignment
 3. SAS pattern calculation
 4. Effective cross-section calculation

 ## Mesh generation

+The mesh generation step creates a mesh, which includes the coordinates of nodes, cell center, connectivity matrix, element type.

+Relevant files:
+1. Relevant input xml: struct.xml
+2. Relevant script: src/struct_gen.py

+Important points:
+1. Generated mesh should match the mesh used for simulation, when outside software is used (e.g. moose)
+2. The connectivity matrix should match the `Cont2SAS` meshing strategy.
+3. The current version can only generate regular meshing.
+4. The current version supports only lagrangian elements of 1st and 2nd order.

 ### Copy struct.xml template